 Other factors that are known to lead to menstrual cramps include stress, depression, anxiety, and smoking.
 Therefore, reducing or eliminating these risk factors may help to reduce the severity of cramping during menstruation.

-Home Remedies and Natural Cures for Menstrual Cramps Treatment
+Home Remedies and Natural Treatments for Menstrual Cramps

 Many women have found that a heating pad placed on your lower back or abdomen helps to ease the pain and discomfort of menstrual cramps.
 If you don't have a heating pad, one can be easily made by filling a sock with flaxseeds or uncooked rice and heating it in the microwave for 1 to 2 minutes.